reinfi/openapi-models/README.md

 ];
 ```

+### Generate

+To generate your files just run `php vendor/bin/openapi-models generate`.

 If you like to store your configuration somewhere else you need to provide the file name to the command.

 `php vendor/bin/openapi-models generate --config spec/openapi-models.php`

+### Validate

+To validate your files, i.e. if the specification matches the generated files, you can run `php vendor/bin/openapi-models validate`.

+Make sure you use the same configuration file as used for the generate command.

 ## Types